 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclaimer policy for details.

-I’m excited to share this family favorite Three Cheese Manicotti recipe.
-Manicotti can be kind of a pain to make to be quite honest, but this recipe is fairly quick and painless.
+I’m excited to share another family favorite recipe, Three Cheese Manicotti.
+Manicotti can be kind of a pain to make, to be quite honest, but this recipe is fairly quick and painless.

-But with that said, some of my friends like their manicotti with the meat.
+But with that said, some of my friends like their manicotti with meat.

 To Add Meat To The Filling:

 - Brown 1 pound of any ground meat, beef, sausage, turkey, or chicken, and mix it in with the filling.

 - Proceed to fill shells and bake normally.

 - Another option for meat lovers is to add cooked ground meat to the sauce instead of the filling.

 For those interested In weight watcher points plus: